VikashChoudhary-04/Burp-Suite-Mastery/docs/16-Modern-Application-Testing/README.md

 ---

-## BOLA
+## Object-Level Authorization

-* Broken Object Level Authorization occurs when a user can access an object they should not be authorized to access.
+* A valid authenticated user should not automatically gain access to every object.

 * Mental model: